Student Rights and Responsibilities

 It is the continuing objective of the university to offer a work and study environment to its employees and students that rewards career and educational goals based upon relevant factors such as ability and work performance.
 Sexual harassment of employees and students is unacceptable.
 It is a barrier to educational and professional development and contrary to law and university policy.

-In accordance with the NJIT Sexual Harassment Policy and Procedures, persons found to have violated university policy will face investigation, managerial review and possible disciplinary action up to and including employment termination and or dismissal from the university (for students).
-For a full copy of the university's policy prohibiting sexual harassment, please contact the Office of General Counsel and/or the Office of Compliance and Training.
+In accordance with the NJIT’s Title IX Sexual Harassment Policy, persons found to have violated university policy will face investigation, managerial review and possible disciplinary action up to and including employment termination and or dismissal from the university (for students).
+For a copy of the university's policies prohibiting sexual harassment, please visit the Title IX website or the Office of the Dean of Students for the Code of Student Conduct. for sexual harassment that falls outside the scope of Title IX.

 NJIT believes its role as an educational institution is best served by disclosing to the public all academic research, projects, theses and dissertations developed by students during the course of their studies or employment at the university.